On non-degenerate Tur\'an problems for expansions: Introduction

 \textit{Expansions} are among the most studied graph-based hypergraphs.
 Given a graph $F$, its $r$-uniform expansion $F^{(r)+}$ is obtained by adding $r-2$ new vertices to each edge, such that the $|E(F)|(r-2)$ new vertices are distinct from each other and are not in $V(F)$.

-There are several early hypergraph results that can be restated in the language of expansions, see the survey \cite{mubver}.
-It is easy to see that $\ex_r(n,F^{(r)+})=\Theta(n^r)$ if and only if $\chi(F)>r$.
-This case is called \textit{non-degenerate} and is the subject of the present paper.
+There are several early hypergraph results that can be restated in the language of expansions, see the survey \cite{mubver} by Mubayi and Verstra\"ete.
+It is easy to see (see \cite{mubver}) that $\ex_r(n,F^{(r)+})=\Theta(n^r)$ if and only if $\chi(F)>r$.
+This case is called \textit{non-degenerate} and is the main subject of the present paper.